All Episodes

 More guys like Carl Levin to sit there and inspire the American people to follow the Democrats down whatever rat hole they're headed towards next.

-Blitzer holds up the Washington Post.
+But at any rate, Blitzer holds up the Washington Post.

-He says the Washington Post published a fascinating cable today, a report written by the U.S. Embassy in Baghdad to the State Department, signed by Ambassador Khalizad, in which it painted a very, very grim picture, Tony, of what's going on in Iraq right now.
+He says the Washington Post published a fascinating cable today, a report written by the U.S. Embassy in Baghdad to the State Department signed by Ambassador Khalizad, in which it painted a very, very grim picture, Tony, of what's going on in Iraq right now.

-I know that many have complained that the news media is only focusing on the negative, but here the U.S. Embassy in Baghdad paints a pretty stark picture of what's going on right now.
+I know that many have complained that the news media is only focusing on the negative, but here the U.S. Embassy in Baghdad paints a pretty stark picture of what's going on right now, and the reality is gloomy.

 That's taken in mid-May.

-Here we are, we're a month later.
+We're a month later.

-What's interesting is here hand me that for a second, because there was an interesting lead on this story where it was it was said hours before President Bush left on a surprise trip for an upbeat assessment of the situation.
+What's interesting is, hand me that for a second, because there was an interesting lead on this story where it was said hours before President Bush left on a surprise trip for an upbeat assessment of the situation, he didn't go there for an upbeat assessment of the situation.

 He went there for a realistic assessment.